-Soldering, brazing and feedthroughs in CE alloys
+Soldering, brazing and feedthroughs

 As the controlled expansion (CE) alloys melt below the temperature of most conventional glasses used for direct sealing of feedthroughs into Kovar* or steel packages it is normal to use either glass or ceramic insulated feedthroughs in a Kovar ring or ferrule.
 These can be soldered into the machined and plated package as in normal aluminium package technology.
 In addition, explosively bonded feedthroughs can be directly welded into packages in alloys Osprey® CE17F, CE13F or CE11F.